 For all other issues, researchers gave the OS pathway higher optimistic and pessimistic scores.
 Uncertainties associated with the two pathways, across all issues, are generally similar.
 It is only for education for health that OS was associated with somewhat higher uncertainty, perhaps because of the greater diversity of views (and possible lack of consensus).
-However, this greater capacity to incorporate diversity was seen as a strength of OS in relation to diagnosis and prevention and vector control and habitat.
+However, this greater capacity to incorporate diversity was seen as a strength of OS in relation to diagnosis and prevention and of players, open science may create more and better tests than convector control and habitat.
 One researcher said: